Weather Safety Tips While On The Road

 When Oklahoman prepare for bad weather, they tend to center themselves at home.
 But tornadoes don’t wait until everyone is under the same roof.

-Gina Peek, interim associate dean and Oklahoma State University Extension housing and consumer specialist, said it’s vital to think about road safety during storms.
+Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences, said it’s vital to think about road safety during storms.

 “The main point is that no vehicle, no matter what type, is a safe place to be during a tornado,” she said.
 “Even large vehicles such as SUVs and 18-wheelers are no match for the fierceness of an Oklahoma tornado.
 All vehicles can be blown over, picked up and tossed through the air, crushed and destroyed.”